yash-gll/Portfolio/Distributed-Systems-Projects/Gossip Simulator/Readme.md

 This code implement all the given 4 topologies (Line, 2D, Full Network, Imperfect-3D).
 We also considered the diagonal cases in both 2D and Imperfect 3D cases to implement the desired topology.

+1. Line: Actors are arranged in a line and each actor will have only two neighbors with the exception of the first and last actors.
+2. Full Network: Every actor is a neighbor of all other actors.
+3. 2D Grid: The actors form a grid structure where each actor will have its adjacent and diagonal actors as its neighbors.
+4. Imperfect 3D: It follows the 2D Grid pattern with the addition of one random neighbor to the list of neighbors for each actor.

 **gossip_algorithm.erl**

 When all nodes get a rumor at least once, we claim that the network has converged and stop sending.
 We assumed that the Gossip algorithm converges after 90% of the nodes in the network have heard the rumor.
 We send our PID to server.erl to retrieve the neighbor list, which we then use to transmit the rumor to the appropriate neighbors.

 **push_sum.erl**

+We designed the Push-sum algorithm so that it converges when the S/W ratio of the network nodes does not change by more than 10-10 in three consecutive message receive rounds.
+We submit our PID to server.erl to receive the parent's neighbor list, S and W, which we then use to add to the rumor to send to the relevant neighbors.

 ## Assignment Details